 Margin

-When you use margin to spread bet shares, you won’t need to invest the entire value of a share upfront.
+When you use margin to spread bet shares, you won’t need to invest the entire share value upfront.
 This is due to leverage, where you only need to deposit a small amount of capital to open a position at full value.

 Let’s say you are looking to open a trade on Vodafone worth £2000, and your broker has a margin requirement of 20%.
 Now, because of the margin, you won’t need the full £2000 in your account; you’ll only need £400 in your account to open the position.